benfrick/docs-portfolio/src/doc/commerce/customization/builder-reference.md

 ### saveDesign

-Description: Persists the current build after validating that it can be purchased.
+Description: Persists the current build after validating it can be purchased.
+Filters out options with blank pidText, meaning, if the user selects only customizable options and enters no text for those options, then there will be no customization returned.
 Returns a Promise that either:

-- Resolves to a `metricId`, if the builder data is valid
+- Resolves to a metricId, if the builder data is valid

-    **OR**
+OR

 - Rejects with an error message, if the builder data is invalid